Exploring Gray: Site Manager

 Perhaps the most obvious reward of serving as a site manager is the pride that comes with creating a tangible product—a finished facility that serves as an inviting space and a productive place of work for members of the community.

 For Wilkerson, however, it all comes back to relationships and growth.
 “What makes it worth it is seeing other people satisfied with what they’re doing and achieving their goals.
-It makes me proud to see someone who interns for Gray and then comes back after finishing school.
+It makes me proud to see someone who interns for Gray and then comes back after finishing school or to see a team members progress their career.
 It’s one-on-one relationships that lead to those moments.”

 As for his own growth, Wilkerson summed up with an anonymous quote that he says has helped to guide him in his role as a responsible site leader.